-The final cover includes slopes, grades, terraces, letdown structures, and diversion berms designed to promote surface water run-off (to minimize infiltration) without creating excessive erosion.
+The final cover includes slopes, grades, ditches, letdown structures, and diversion berms designed to promote surface water run-off (to minimize infiltration) without creating excessive erosion.

-- Terraces will be constructed of compacted soils during final closure as depicted in Permit Drawings (Appendix I).
-Terraces will be constructed approximately every 20 to 30 vertical feet to minimize erosion rills and soil loss.
-A typical series of terraces is shown on Sheets 01C102 and 01C103 (Appendix I).
-Terraces will typically discharge into letdown structures. - Letdown structures will convey stormwater runoff collected from the terraces and diversion berm to the perimeter drainage channels.
+- Letdown structures will convey stormwater runoff collected from the diversion berm to the perimeter drainage channels.
 Each letdown structure will be constructed of materials which will prevent erosion due to anticipated velocities of runoff during a storm event.
-A typical letdown structure is depicted on Sheet 01C104 (Appendix I).

-Diversion berms will be constructed near the grade break transition from the shallow slope on top of the CCR landfill to the 3:1 side slope to terminate sheet flow and direct stormwater to the letdown structures.
-The diversion berm detail is depicted on Sheet 01C104 (Appendix I).
+A typical letdown structure is depicted on Detail 1, Sheet 00C501 (Appendix I). - If needed, diversion berms may be constructed near the grade break transition from the shallow slope on top of the CCR landfill to the 3H:1V side slope to terminate sheet flow and direct stormwater to the letdown structures.

-The combination of soil types and grasses (in addition to slopes, grades, terraces and berms) have been selected to control the rate of erosion such that maximum soil loss does not exceed the excessive erosion rate of 5 tons per acre per year as required by NDEE.
+The combination of soil types and grasses (in addition to slopes, grades, ditches, and berms) have been selected to control the rate of erosion such that maximum soil loss does not exceed the excessive erosion rate of 5 tons per acre per year as required by NDEE.
 Based on the final closure elevations, contours and structures shown in the Permit Drawings (Appendix I), the Revised Universal Soil Loss Equation (RUSLE2) predicts first year soil loss for conservation planning under new vegetative growth conditions at 2.9 tons per acre for the North Omaha Ash Disposal Area.